xXleowXx/gitlab-charts/doc/advanced/custom-images/index.md

 ## Default image format

-Our default format for the image in most cases includes the full path to the image, excluding the tag.
+Our default format for the image in most cases includes the full path to the image, excluding the tag:

 ```yaml
 image: